agregson/fitzlab/protocol_exosome_isolation_ultracentrifuge.md

 # Protocol Notes [^1]

--   This protocol was originally modified from Thery2006, then modified after Laesser2012 and most recently updated to reflect findings in Cvjetkovic2014 reflecting changes in centrifuge rotors and lab equipment.
+-   The longer spin times should always be used unless there is an extreme exception.

 -   This protocol is suitable for serum, BALF, and most other biological fluids.

 -   If used in medium, FCS must be exosome free.
-FCS can be replaced with insulin-transferrin-sodium-selenite supplement or BSA (1% w/v) if desired (Thery2002)
+FCS can be replaced with insulin-transferrin-sodium-selenite supplement or BSA (1% w/v) if desired (Thery2002).
+It preferred that the exosomes be ultracentrifuged out of the media.

 -   Threads of ultracentrifuge buckets must be coated with Beckman Spinkote, and the gaskets must be coated with Beckman Vacuum grease.
+An extremely thin layer should be applied.
+You should not see grease when done with applicaiton.

 -   Must refrigerate SW 41 Ti rotor buckets at 4 degrees C prior to running.

 -   Spins are programmed into the L-70k centrifuge for ease of use.
 Please see page 3-2 of the manual for Programmed Usage.
+-   This protocol was originally modified from Thery2006, then modified after Laesser2012 and most recently updated to reflect findings in Cvjetkovic2014 reflecting changes in centrifuge rotors and lab equipment.

 ### Biohazard Safety

 -    Be sure to work in a biohazard safety cabinet at all times.
-Wipe the cabinet before and after use with 70% ethanol or Bacdown disinfectant.
+Wipe the cabinet before and after use with 70% ethanol or BacDown disinfectant.
--    Use universal biosafety precautions, wear a lab coat and disposable gloves, and other appropriate PPE.
+-    Use universal biosafety precautions, wear a barrier resistant lab coat, disposable gloves, and other appropriate PPE.
--    When disposing BAL fluids, add bleach to the discarded fluid for 10% bleach solution to disinfect the cells and fluid at least 10 minutes, then discard and rinse down the drain.
+-    When disposing BAL fluids, add 10% bleach solution to the discarded fluid to disinfect the cells and fluid for at least 10 minutes ("10 for 10"), then discard and rinse down the drain.
 -    While spinning in centrifuge, cover the samples with the "Biohazard" caps to prevent the spread of infectious content in the case of a spill.
--    Dispose trash in the designated "Biohazard" trashcans.
+-    Dispose of trash in the designated "Biohazard" trash cans.
 Be sure to double bag the pipets before disposal.

 # Materials